mjande/soul-plane/README.md

 Documentation for front-end and back-end can be found in the README.md files in the client and server subdirectories.
 Read through the files for more information about accessing the front- and back-end.

 ## Citations
 - Within our backend we used [the starter app/code](https://github.com/osu-cs340-ecampus/nodejs-starter-app) provided on eCampus to get a foundation on getting started with our node.js backend.
 We also used [mySQL](https://sidorares.github.io/node-mysql2/docs) docs to get our code to interact with the database, [CORS request](https://www.twilio.com/en-us/blog/add-cors-support-express-typescript-api), and used the [express docs](https://expressjs.com/en/guide/routing.html) for the rest of our needs in the creation and usage of routers.
+A few small changes were also adapted from the following sources: [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel) for form validation, and [StackOverflow](https://stackoverflow.com/questions/69264472/axios-error-typescript-annotation-must-be-any-or-unknown-if) and [TypeScript docs](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) for type checking.

-We also used the resources found at [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel) for form validation.
+We also used the resources found at

 ## TODO
 - Fix feedback received from Draft 5 Ed post